intel/nauta/docs/user-guide/advanced/packs.md

 # Controlling packs parameters

 ### Pack definition
-The packs are located in the nctl_config_ folder.
-Navigate to _.draft/packs_ folder to list existing packs.
+The packs are located in the _nctl_config_ folder.
+Navigate to _.draft/packs/https-github.com-Azure-draft/packs_ folder to list existing packs.
 The default pack used by _nctl_ client is _tf-training-tfjob_.
 The pack consist of the parts:
 * docker image specification _Dockerfile_
 * helm deployment _charts_ folder